 The distribution panel offers slots for eight single or dual, standard 120 Volt circuit breakers.
-Two of these breakers, located in the two center stab positions, must be a 50 Amp unit that act as a main input protection for each of the lines supplying the remainder of the branch breakers (up to 12).
+Two of these breakers, located in the two center positions, is the 50 Amp breaker that acts as the main input protection for each of the lines supplying the remainder of the branch breakers (up to 12).